Belonging at St. John’s

-Our students also come from a wide variety of socioeconomic backgrounds, especially compared to many other top liberal arts colleges.
-About 20 percent of students are Pell recipients, and more than 15 percent are the first in their families to attend college.
-St. John’s is ranked a “best value” among liberal arts colleges due to our affordability, which is made possible through a combination of our $36,040 tuition, need-based financial aid, and merit scholarships.
+- A wide variety of socioeconomic backgrounds.
+Over 20% of students are Pell Grant recipients, and more than 15 percent are the first in their families to attend college.
+St. John’s is ranked a “best value” among liberal arts colleges due to our affordability, which is made possible through a combination of need-based financial aid and merit scholarships.

 You can view the current freshman class profile here.